Is Your Auto Accident Case under Surveillance?

 There are limits though.
-Basic privacy rights are retained.
+You keep your basic privacy rights.
 An invasion of an injured party’s right to privacy may occur if the investigator is snooping around the person’s home, knocking on the person’s door under false pretenses, following the person closely in public places, or otherwise conducting surveillance in an unreasonable and obtrusive manner.

 The following is one of many personal injury questions asked on avvo.com which our car accident attorney, Mike Hancock has answered.

 My fiancé was in a horrible car wreck.
-He sustained serious injuries broken bones, surgeries and was in a coma for 3 days.
-He is unable to go back to work and will require lifetime medical care.
+He sustained serious injuries broken bones, surgeries, and was in a coma for 3 days.
+He is unable to go back to work and will need lifetime medical care.
 A private investigator caught casing around our house and even had a person posing as an insurance agent.
 They showed up unannounced and took off fast once I requested ID.

 Insurance companies routinely hire private investigators to perform surveillance on personal injury claimants.
 It is legal for them to do so.
-You have nothing to worry about as long as you are truthful in the statements you make to your doctors and to insurance company representatives regarding what you can and cannot do as a result of your injuries.
-I will tell you that the insurance company either believes your fiancé’s claim has substantial value, and they are trying to find something to minimize their exposure, or they have reason to believe your fiancé is currently exaggerating his claim.
+You have nothing to worry about as long as you are truthful in the statements you make to your doctors and to insurance company representatives about what you can and cannot do as a result of your injuries.
+I will tell you that the insurance company either believes your fiancé’s claim has a large value, and they are trying to find something to cut down on their exposure, or they have reason to believe your fiancé is currently exaggerating his claim.
 Either way, I highly recommend that your fiancé seek legal representation as soon as possible.
-Once a lawyer files a lawsuit against the party causing your fiancé’s injuries, the attorney will be able to obtain the surveillance tapes and take depositions of the investigators.
+Once a lawyer files a lawsuit against the party causing your fiancé’s injuries, the attorney will be able to get the surveillance tapes and take depositions of the investigators.

 We Know How to Win Your Auto Accident Case

-Call 813-534-6319 for your free, no obligation telephone consultation with attorney Mike Hancock.
+Contact us online or call us at (813) 915-1110 for your free, no-obligation telephone consultation with attorney Mike Hancock.
+We answer our phones 24/7, seven days a week.
 If we don’t recover money for you, you don’t pay us.
-Phones answered 24/7.
-Or email us.